AdminLawBC.ca

 Getting a mediator

 If you go through the tribunal process, the tribunal may impose mediation to resolve your dispute.
 In these cases, the mediator is usually a senior tribunal staff person or tribunal member.
-If you are trying to resolve a dispute early on — before you find yourself in the tribunal process — it is a good idea to hire a professional mediator.
+If you are trying to resolve a dispute early on it is a good idea to hire a professional mediator.
 There are no universally accepted certification programs for mediators, and mediators come from many different backgrounds.
 Try to match the mediator’s skills with the subject area under dispute.
 For example, knowledge of tenancy issues will be helpful in landlord-tenant disputes.
-To find a qualified mediator in British Columbia, visit the website of Mediate BC or the British Columbia Arbitration and Mediation Institute.

 Arbitration

-Arbitration provides more control than a tribunal hearing, but much less control over the resolution of a dispute than the other options described in this section.
-In arbitration, two or more parties who have been unable to negotiate a solution to a problem agree to let an independent and neutral person –an arbitrator–provide an answer.
-An arbitrator hears evidence from witnesses for the parties, who are represented by a spokesperson or advocate.
+Arbitration provides more control than a tribunal hearing, but less control over the resolution of a dispute than mediation.
+In arbitration, two or more parties who have been unable to negotiate a solution to a problem agree to let an arbitrator provide an answer.
+An arbitrator is an independent and neutral person trained in conflict resolution.
+An arbitrator hears evidence from both parties.
 After listening to the arguments, the arbitrator will produce a binding decision, which means it can’t be changed.
-For more on arbitration, see the Arbitrators Association of BC website.
+No matter which method of alternative dispute resolution you choose, you will need to plan for it.
+For help, see Understanding Disputes, Preparing for a Tough Talk and Negotiating a Solution.